Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Related Work

-Point-Point registration aims to estimate the rigid transformation between two point clouds by aligning their geometric structures.
-Traditional approaches, such as the Iterative Closest Point algorithm~\cite{besl1992method}, iteratively compute nearest neighbor correspondences and solve for the transformation using least-squares optimization~\cite{arun1987least}.
-While effective under small initial misalignments, these approaches are highly sensitive to noise, outliers, and poor initialization, often resulting in convergence to local minima.
-To address these limitations, recent research has explored learning-based registration frameworks that leverage neural networks to extract robust point-wise features and establish accurate correspondences.
-For example, FCGF~\cite{choy2019fully} proposes a 3D fully convolutional network based on sparse convolutions~\cite{graham20183d} to generate high-quality features for matching.
-D3Feat~\cite{bai2020d3feat} introduces a unified architecture that jointly detects keypoints and learns their descriptors, using KPConv~\cite{thomas2019kpconv} to better capture local geometric structures.
+Single-modal registration aims to estimate transformations either between point clouds or between images of the same modality.
+For point clouds, point-point registration estimates a rigid transformation between two point sets by aligning their geometry.
 Beyond keypoint-based strategies, recent advances have demonstrated the effectiveness of keypoint-free and RANSAC-free pipelines.
-These approaches often adopt a coarse-to-fine scheme to first estimate a global transformation, followed by local refinement.
 Approaches such as Predator~\cite{huang2021predator} and GeoTransformer~\cite{qin2022geometric} bypass traditional sampling and matching paradigms by leveraging attention mechanisms and global context, significantly improving robustness to partial overlaps and challenging initial poses.
-Despite the success of these approaches in intra-modal 3D registration, they often assume similar sensing modalities and dense geometry.
-In contrast, cross-modal scenarios (such as registering a sparse LiDAR point cloud to an RGB image) pose additional challenges due to differences in density, noise characteristics, and the lack of shared appearance cues.